Facebook hit by strange glitch as bizarre posts start appearing

 Facebook hit by strange glitch as bizarre posts start appearing in feeds

-Facebook has been hit by a bizarre glitch that has led to strange posts appearing users’ feeds.
+Facebook has been hit by a bizarre glitch, with strange posts appearing users’ feeds.

+Those logging onto Facebook on Wednesday morning just saw a flood of posts from strangers, which had been originally posted on the pages of celebrities.

-What appeared to be a technical problem meant that news feeds were filled up with posts from strangers, posted on the accounts of celebrities.
+The issue appeared to stem from a technical problem with the system that automatically decides what posts will show up on on the news feed.

+Users rushed to post memes, taking advantage of the chaos to spam other people’s news feeds.
+Others complained that the issue had meant that Facebook was practically broken.

-The issue means that if anyone posts a comment on a celebrities page, it will be pushed into the feed of anyone who follows that celebrity.
+The bug means that if anyone posts a comment on a celebrity’s page, it will be pushed into the feed of anyone who follows that celebrity.

 Anyone on Facebook can post a comment on a celebrity’s page.
 Usually, those comments are filtered out by the algorithm, meaning that the news feed may see posts from the actual celebrities but not from their friends.